197R1A0520/laptop_price_prediction/README.md

 **OBJECTIVES:**

 By using regression analysis to predict the price of a laptop based on its components by taking all the input parameters.

+**CONCLUSION:**

+By using LinearRegression I have got 100% accuracy and I have done lot of EDA and finally I got 100% accuracy and I have done DATA VISUALISATION also.